akettring/pi_cam/README.md

 # pi_cam

-This contains the instructions, configuration files, and scripts for setting up a security camera on a raspberry pi.
+This repo has instructions, configuration files, and scripts for setting up a security camera on a raspberry pi.

 Why would anyone want to do this ?
 - Privacy.
 Sync to *your* choice of cloud storage provider.